rweed/ModForUtils/timers/README.txt

   The test program defaults to compiling with -O0 optimization to give some realisitic time values.
 Compiling with higher optimization can lead to some of the results returning 0 to 15 decimals places.
+This is thought to be due to SYSTEM_CLOCK and DATE_AND_TIME having a finite interval between when the results returned by these routines are updated.
+For -02 optimization, the time taken in the summation loops is probably less than the update interval for these routines resulting in the same value for the starting and ending times used in the test program

   These programs were compiled and tested on a Linux Mint 21.3 system running on  an AMD Ryzen 5 5600x processor with the following compilers